UK

 “I want to use Tell Us Once where possible.
 Please confirm which departments have been notified and what I still need to claim separately.”

 “I want to check eligibility for Bereavement Support Payment, confirm the best way to claim, and ensure the claim date protects my entitlement.
-What information do you need from me, and what should I do if paperwork is delayed?”
+What information do you need, and what should I do if documents are delayed?”

 Pension Credit / State Pension check

 “A death has changed our household income.
-Please confirm whether Pension Credit applies and whether any State Pension entitlement is affected or transferable.
+Please confirm whether Pension Credit applies and whether any State Pension entitlement is affected.
 What should stop immediately, and what can be claimed?”

 Universal Credit